rsyslog/rsyslog/source/configuration/action/rsconf1_filecreatemode.rst

 $FileCreateMode may be specified multiple times.
 If so, it specifies the creation mode for all selector lines that follow until the next
-$FileCreateMode directive.
+$FileCreateMode parameter.
 Order of lines is vitally important.

 **Sample:**